chaitanyarathod/master/README.md

 8. log into the sandbox and see if your user is there
 9. edit the new user to toggle the 'remove' field
 10. rerun Ansible against the sandbox machine to remove that user

+### Disable ssh password auth

+After bootstrap, ssh keys for admins are on the servers and we should disable ssh password auth.
+This should be in the common role for linux, but is not currently set - the debian AWS AMIs used so far already have this setting (most AMIs will) but on-prem linux boxes do not have this setting.

+This functionality needs to be added, but I haven't gotten around to it yet

+### Ensure 'basic auth' is disabled in winrm

+It should be by default, but we should have a task in common-windows to ensure it's turned off.
+NTLM and Kerberos are both encrypted login protocols and should be left enabled.